mdsumner/gdx/README.md

 - [ ] explore when we need to control driver choice
 - [ ] compare to opening with GDAL itself after `mdim mosaic`

+### Open questions

+- I set `chunks = {}` by default, is that ok
+- dask will very happily throw fsspec byte range requests at Thredds, more than 10x will get a 104 error but GDAL multidim is better behaved when you use it on its own: can we leverage this (GDAL connection pooling?) within xarray??
+- I saw errors from HDF5, but is that via NetCDF or is my driver select going wrong

 Here’s a basic example, this could be registered as an xarray backend *engine*.